-The tub overflow gasket sits behind the overflow plate and provides a seal around the overflow pipe of a bathtub.
+The tub overflow gasket sits behind the metal overflow cover plate, providing a seal around the overflow pipe that channels excess water into the bathtub's drain system.
 Like other rubber gaskets, the overflow gasket can dry out over time.
 An old and dry gasket becomes so compressed that it can no longer maintain a watertight seal.
-If you are experiencing leaks when the tub is full of water it may be due to an overflow drain leak meaning that it is time to replace the tub’s overflow gasket.
+If you are experiencing leaks when the tub water level rises up to the overflow opening, it may time to replace the tub’s overflow gasket.

 Watch Now: How to Replace a Tub Overflow Gasket

 Replacement overflow gaskets can be purchased at a hardware store or local home improvement store.
 You may need to buy a repair kit that includes various gaskets and washers of different sizes, including the one needed for this particular repair.